 - Go shopping in the very quirky mecca for indie culture ‘Affleck’s Palace’ – where tattoo parlours cosy up to heavy metal T-shirts, next to Tarot Cards alongside retro clothes stalls.

-- Sample the most delicate Dim Sum at the very popular Yang Sing restaurant in China Town – not sure if they will have jelly fish tentacles but if you like the idea if fishy rubber bands …
+- Sample the most delicate Dim Sum at the very popular Yang Sing restaurant in China Town – a treat any time of the day.

 - Escape the 24/7 city life in the splendid Victorian Gothic Rylands Library founded in 1890 by Enriqueta in memory of her husband John Rylands.
 It has a priceless collection of books and manuscripts and a beautiful interior.